0.0 Executive Summary

 - Supports DE.CM-1 (Network Monitoring) by enabling visibility into DNS traffic patterns.

-- Reinforces secure network design principles for both lab and production environments.
+- Reinforces secure network design principles for both laboratory and production environments.